bookercodes/booker.codes/works/scrimba-pod.md

 Scrimba (YC S20) is a coding course platform with over 120K monthly active students.
 It's based on a new video format that makes the screencasts fully interactive for students, and easier to create for teachers.

 [The Scrimba Podcast](https://scrimba.com/podcast) is a top-ranking technology podcast for aspiring coders looking to transition into tech.
-At the time of this writing, there are currently 103 episodes, generating 14,000+ downloads per month.
+At the time of this writing, there are currently 103 episodes, generating **14,000+ downloads per month**.

 Here are some of my favourite episodes to give you a sense for what the show is all about.
 One week I interview a recently-hired Scrimba student.
 The next week, I interview an experienced professional about their career advice: